uktrade/s3-dropbox/README.md

 ## Testing strategy

-The tests do not depend on what server is running, or even if the server is a Python.
+For the most part tests do not depend on what server is running, or even if the server is a Python.
 This is deliberate so another server could be swapped out, and if the tests pass, this would give confidence that there will be no user-facing break of behaviour.

+The exception is if we need to mock/patch particular functions.
+This is avoided, but occasionally there is no other known way to test certain cases.
+For example, to have multiple requests made at the _exact_ same time from the point of view of the code.

 ## Confguration